Spycner/vae_medmnist/README.md

 - `vae_medmnist/`: Contains the installable package.
   - `models/`: Contains the VAE model definitions including encoder and decoder modules.
-  - `datamodules/`: Data handling modules for loading and preprocessing the MedMNIST dataset.
+  - `dataloader/`: Data handling modules for loading and preprocessing the MedMNIST dataset.
+Or a custom dataloader for the combined datasets.
   - `evaluation/`: Scripts for model evaluation, including loss metrics and image generation.
 - `config/`: Configuration files for model training parameters and settings.
 - `results/`: Folder for storing results.